Fort Lauderdale Vs Miami

 Relocating to South Florida?
 Learn how the Fort Lauderdale and Miami areas compare.

 Fort Lauderdale and Miami are both popular cities in South Florida, but what exactly does each destination offer, and why are people choosing to relocate to them?
-If you're thinking about moving to south Florida, this page will provide you with a top-level overview of what Fort Lauderdale and Miami offer local residents as we compare and contrast them.Size & Geography
+If you're thinking about moving to south Florida, this page will provide you with a top-level overview of what Fort Lauderdale and Miami offer local residents as we compare and contrast them.Key Takeaway Comparisons

 As Fort Lauderdale and Miami are both well-known destinations for retirement and tourism in the sunshine state, let’s begin our comparison by looking at the size and geography of each respective city.
 Fort Lauderdale, the smaller of the two cities and located 28 miles north of Miami, has a population of 184,255 persons which is roughly 40% of the size of Miami’s population of 455,923 (U.S. Census Data).
 Geographically, both are coastal cities with access to beautiful Atlantic beaches and waterways, but Fort Lauderdale’s city identity is characterized by its extensive canal system, spanning more than 300 miles of navigable waterways, including canals, rivers, and the Intracoastal Waterway.
 Miami, conversely, is more focused on its coastline, its beaches, barrier islands and Biscayne Bay.In looking at the age demographics of the Fort Lauderdale area vs Miami, the median age in Fort Lauderdale is 43.2 while Miami’s median age is 39.7, so relatively similar.
 As a comparison, the median age in Florida is 42.7 years.
 Both cities are known for their diverse populations and multicultural environments.
 Miami has a prominent Latin American influence, particularly from the Cuban community, which has shaped the city's culture, cuisine, and music.
 Fort Lauderdale also embraces multiculturalism, but to a slightly lesser extent as compared to Miami.